ibm-cloud-docs/containers/cs_app.md

 The account and cluster administrators can control access on many different levels: the cluster, Kubernetes namespace, pod, and container.
 {: shortdesc}

-With {{site.data.keyword.Bluemix_notm}} IAM, you can assign permissions to individual users, groups, or service accounts at the cluster-instance level.
+With {{site.data.keyword.cloud_notm}} IAM, you can assign permissions to individual users, groups, or service accounts at the cluster-instance level.
 You can scope cluster access down further by restricting users to particular namespaces within the cluster.
 For more information, see [Assigning cluster access](/docs/containers?topic=containers-users#users).

 To control access at the pod level, you can [configure pod security policies with Kubernetes RBAC](/docs/containers?topic=containers-psp#psp).